oskarsniks/oskarsniks.github.io/index.md

  ---

 ## LUSEM project examples
 In the remainder of this section, you can see a display of some group/individual project work that I have done during my studies.
-At the moment it consists of 4 parts.
+At the moment it consists of 6 parts.

 ### My second master's thesis

-_(My program requires writing two Master's thesis, one per each academic year)_ Corruption has been a widely discussed and analysed topic for decades.
+_(My program required writing two Master's theses, one per each academic year)_ Corruption has been a widely discussed and analysed topic for decades.
 However, the results stemming from research on its effect are mixed and highly volatile, leading to a debate that it may be beneficial to the economy and society.
 [The thesis](https://lup.lub.lu.se/student-papers/search/publication/9054024) puts this to a test with a focus on Europe during 2005-2019.

 ### My first master's thesis